boldandbrad/mpl-cli/README.md

 ##### Flags/Options

-- `-g`/`--global` ❌ - action applies to global options.
-When not present, the
-  action applies to the active profile options.
+- `-g`/`--global` ❌ - apply config actions to the global scope.
+When not present, the action applies to the active profile options.
+- `--show-scope` ❌ - augment output with the scope
 - `-F`/`--force` ❌ - used in combination with `-g`, changes default config
   value for all profiles with overwrite of profile values

 ##### Commands

-- `mpl config active` ❌ - display current configuration
+- `mpl config list` ❌ - list all config options and their current values
+  - `--name-only` ❌ - output only config option names
-- `mpl config options` ❌ - show available config options
+- `mpl config get` ❌ - get the current value of the given config option
+  - `--default` ❌ - get the default value of the given config option
+  - `--all-values` ❌ - get all valid values of the given config option
-- `mpl config set` ❌ - set option value
+- `mpl config set` ❌ - set the value of the given config option
-- `mpl config unset` ❌ - revert option value to default
+- `mpl config unset` ❌ - revert the value of the given option to its default
+  - `-a`/`--all` ❌ - revert all option values to their default
-- `mpl config complete` 🚧 - setup shell tab completions
+- `mpl config complete` 🚧 - setup tab-completions for the given shell

 #### Ratings ❌